olaekdahl/test-harness/README.md

 ### 3. Health Check

-Make sure your application has an endpoint at the root "/" in order for the ECS health check to work.
+Make sure your application has an endpoint at this route "/api/health" in order for the ECS health check to work.
 The route can return anything and doesn't have to be a "real" route.

 ## Scripts Overview